American Institute of Certified Public Accountants

 Scholarships are available to students who will graduate from a high school in Georgia in the current year.
 Applicants must attend an accredited four-year college or university in the United States in the upcoming year and be of Asian-Indian descent (at least one grandparent was born in India).
 April 21, 2014 Deadline

 Japanese American Citizens League

 The Japanese American Citizens League currently offers over 30 awards, with an annual total of over $60,000 in scholarships to qualified students nationwide.
 The National Scholarship and Awards Program offer scholarships to students at the entering freshman, undergraduate, graduate, law, financial need and creative & performing arts.
 All scholarships are one-time awards.

-The National Asian Pacific American Bar Association (NAPABA) offers generous scholarships, of particular interest to Law students.
+More information: National Asian Pacific American Bar Association (NAPABA)

 Nisei Student Relocation Commemorative Fund

 In the years since its founding in 1980, the NSRCF has awarded $588,800 in scholarships to 608 deserving students.
 This unique program travels to a different part of the United States each year and has already served the Southeast Asian community in 28 cities and regions.
 Scholarships are open to graduating high school seniors of Southeast Asian ancestry who are living in the designated area.
 Scholarships range in amounts from $2,000 to $250.

 More information: Nisei Student Relocation Commemorative Fund